dylanwijman/logshark/README.md

 ## Running Logshark
 - Put <b>a single</b> .zip logfile in the input directory
-- <b>Optional</b>: Apply configuration changes to LogSharkConfig.json as needed
+- <b>Optional</b>: Apply configuration changes to LogSharkConfig.json in the <b>/home/yourusername/logshark</b> directory
-- Then double-click the RUN.command file to process
+- Double-click the RUN.command file to analyze the logfiles
 - Find the resulting workbooks in the output directory

+Hints:
-Default location of the input directory is: <b>/home/yourusername/logshark/input/ </b>
+- Default location of the input directory is: <b>/home/yourusername/logshark/input/ </b>
+- The .zip file should be a compressed version of this folder: <b>/Users/yourusername/Documents/My Tableau Repository/Logs</b>

-Default location of the output directory is: <b>/home/yourusername/logshark/output/ </b>
+- Default location of the output directory is: <b>/home/yourusername/logshark/output/ </b>